ZJONSSON/etl-cli/README.md

 ```

-Pipe from one elastic index to another (the mapping will be copied as well)
+Pipe from one elastic index to another (the mapping and settings will be copied as well)
 ```
 etl elastic/test/records elastic/test2/records --target_host=localhost:9200 --source_host=foreignhost.com:9200
 ```